 Figure 6 illustrates the idea underlying the integration of handwritten code using AOP.
 In this case, handwritten code is added to an advice in an aspect.
 An aspect weaver then takes the instructions given in the aspect and produces a combined artifact (e.g. a source code file) in which the advice implementation is woven into the code of the generated classes.
 This means that the advice instructions are introduced into the proper locations in the generated classes.
-In the example given in Figure 6, the implementation of a generated method in NotePadBaseImpl would be replaced by the advice implementation, if the aspect contains one advice for one method.
+In the example given in Fig. 6, the implementation of a generated method in EditorBaseImpl would be replaced by the advice implementation, if the aspect contains one advice for one method.

 Besides the additional overhead of weaving the aspects into the source code, a major drawback of AOP is that it is more difficult to understand the program flow as it is influenced by aspects.
-Moreover, refactorings in the source code may lead to invalid aspects, known as the fragile pointcut problem (Kellens et al., 2006).
+Moreover, refactorings in the source code may lead to invalid aspects, known as the fragile pointcut problem [21].

-C1: Separation of generated and handwritten code.
+C1: Separation of Generated and Handwritten Code.
 Fulfilled.
 AOP offers a clear separation of the handwritten and the generated code.
 The generated code is not aware of the aspects, which contain the handwritten code and which are stored in separate files.

-C2: Support for overriding generated parts.
+C2: Support for Overriding Generated Parts.
 Fulfilled.
 As described above, an advice can be implemented such that it is called instead of a particular event in the generated class.
 By means of this, the execution of a generated method can be prevented and instead the handwritten implementation is executed.

-C3: Extendability of the generated interfaces.
+C3: Extendability of the Generated Interfaces.
 Fulfilled.
-Concepts in aspect-oriented programming allow to extend interfaces and classes.
+Concepts in AOP allow to extend interfaces and classes.
 Consequently, the API can be extended.

-C4: Independence of handwritten code at genera-tion-time.
+C4: Independence of Handwritten Code at Generation-time.
 Fulfilled.
 The generator and the generated code is not aware of handwritten code at all.

-C5: Independence of additional OOP language constructs.
+C5: Independence of Additional OOP Language Constructs.
 Unfulfilled.
-In order to be able to use this mechanism, the generated code needs to conform to a programming language that supports aspect-oriented programming or contains aspect-oriented extensions.
+In order to be able to use this mechanism, the generated code needs to conform to a programming language that supports AOP or contains aspect-oriented extensions.
 This is not provided by OOP languages by default.

-Alternatives If the target language does not support aspect-orientation, hook points can be created in the generated code.
+Alternatives.
+If the target language does not support aspect-orientation, hook points can be created in the generated code.
 Every hook point is called at the beginning and end of a method execution.
 By using inheritance, these hook points can be used to add behavior before or after the actual method execution.
-The behavior can be changed completely by overriding the method representing the hook point (see generation gap in Section 3.1).
+The behavior can be changed completely by overriding the method representing the hook point (see generation gap in Sect.
+3.1).
 To some extent, this mechanism simulates aspects in AOP but it is not able to extend the API.